MISSION STATEMENT

 Definitions

 Detention refers to a disciplinary action pursuant to which the student is detained at a time and place determined by the school.
-Any student who does not show up for detention may receive in-school suspension.
+Any student who does not show up for detention may receive an in-school suspension.

 Suspension refers to the isolation of a student from some or all school activities.